MuKnSys/watcher-dsl-beta/README.md

 # watcher-dsl-beta

 A domain specific language (DSL) designed to provide a well-structured, machine-readable, non-Turing complete environment for composing watchers and improving the developer experience.

+You can find [here](https://docs.google.com/document/d/1gDyuC78L_BdqCin9_N_iAUvyHVA-v0WEXEdTiFYO6q4) a more detailed specification of the DSL.

 ## Dependencies

-You can find [here](https://docs.google.com/document/d/1gDyuC78L_BdqCin9_N_iAUvyHVA-v0WEXEdTiFYO6q4) a more detailed specification of the DSL.
+## Examples

 A repository for domain specific language
 #### preview: